framely/community/docs/guide/pingpong.md

    ![connect](/images/guide/pingpong/connect.png)
    :::

 4. Enter `ping` in the text input box at the bottom and press enter, then the bot will respond `Pong`.
 You can restart your testing by clicking "**Reset Context**" icon, and create test cases by clicking "**Save Test Case**" icon.
-Of course, if there are some exceptions, you can get log info by clicking "**Debug**" icon.
-For more information about Try It Now, see [Testing](../reference/platform/testing.md).
+Of course, if there are some exceptions, you can get log info by clicking "**View Log**" icon.
+For more information about **Debug**, see [Testing](../reference/platform/testing.md).
    ::: thumbnail
    ![pingpong test](/images/guide/pingpong/pingpong_test.png)
    :::

-5. After you have tested your chabot, you can switch to the **STRUCT** level to merge your changes:
+5. After you have tested your chabot, now you can merge your changes:
-   1. On the **STRUCT** level, head to **Versions** page, click **Pull Request** on the right side.
+   1. Head to **Version** page, click **Pull Request** on the right side.
       ::: thumbnail
       ![pingpong pull request](/images/guide/pingpong/pingpong_pull_request.png)
       :::